baoguok/Flutter_NovelReader/README.md

 ## PlatForm

-The project uses Google's mobile framework Flutter, language support - Dart, the final version can run on both iOS and Android
+The project uses Google's mobile framework Flutter🤔, language support - Dart, the final version can run on both iOS and Android

 ## Interface Display
-The theme color of the whole software is warm red color, you can feel the overall style of the software UI part in multiple main interfaces.
+The theme color of the whole software is warm red color, you can feel the overall style of the software UI part in multiple main interfaces😄.
 <p align="center">
 <img src=https://github.com/tongyangsheng/flutter_reader/blob/master/showImage/1.png>
 </p>